ICB-DCM/PESTO/documentation.md

 ### Multi-start local optimization

-Multi-start local optimization has turned out to be a very efficient method for "global" optimization: Here, random points from across the parameter space are chosen as starting points for local optimization.
+Multi-start local optimization has turned out to be a very efficient method for "global optimization": Here, random points from across the parameter space are chosen as starting points for local optimization.
 If an adequate number of starting points spanning the domain of interest of the parameter space is selected, the lowest/highest minimum/maximum is accepted to be the global minimum/maximum.
+By default, fmincon is used as a local solver.

 This functionality is provided in getMultiStarts.m, getPropertyMultiStarts.m and the respective plotting routines plotMultiStarts.m and plotPropertyMultiStarts.m.
 See mainConversionReaction.m for an example.